Powered by AppSignal & Oban Pro

 IoT Conflict Detection

-1. State Conflict - Two rules target the same device with incompatible values
+1. State conflict — two rules can drive the same device property to incompatible values

-2. Environment Conflict - Two rules produce opposing environmental effects
+2. Environment conflict — two rules produce opposing environmental effects (heating vs cooling)

 rules = [